davgothic/kapow-setup/README.md

 1) Create a new folder in your Vagrant web root e.g. `Vagrant/www/my-project`.

-2) Download the `kapow.sh` script and move it to the folder you just created.
+2) Download the `kapow.sh` script from this repo and move it to the folder you just created or grab it directly via the command line using the commands below and:

 `curl -O https://raw.githubusercontent.com/mkdo/kapow-setup/master/kapow-setup/kapow.sh`